RShirohara/unified-webnovel/packages/repixe-stringify/README.md

 ### `unified().use(repixeStringify)`

-Add support for serializing pixiv-novel format input.
+Add support for serializing pixiv novel format input.
 There are no options.

 ## Syntax